For Info and Auditions

 What kind of opportunities will I have?

 A typical ACU season consists of five or more productions including a large scale musical, classical productions, a thought-provoking contemporary production, student-directed works, and a summer Shakespeare Festival.
 Students have opportunities to act, sing, dance and direct; to design costumes, sets, sound, lights, makeup and hair; to stage manage, dramaturg, engage in stage combat and dialect work, and more!
-Our 2022-2023 season includes: Disney's The Little Mermaid, The Coast Starlight, Almost, Maine, Little Women, One Night Only Dance Show, and Godspell.
-In collaboration with the Abilene Shakespeare Festival, summer 2023 festival productions will be announced soon.
+Our 2022-2023 season includes: Matilda the Musical, The 25th Annual Putnam Spelling Bee, One Night Only Dance Show, The Musical Comedy Murders of 1940, and Mystic Pizza.

 Why ACU Theatre?

 In addition to our highly respected training in theatre, what makes ACU unique is the added dimension of the Christian worldview that defines our work as artists.
 At ACU Theatre you will find a group of believers who are dedicated to exploring the issues of faith and art.
 In addition, here are a few reasons to choose ACU Theatre:

 - An small number of freshmen/transfer students are admitted each fall, determined by audition/interview.

 - Limited total enrollment of students provides more performance opportunities for each student and smaller faculty/student ratios.

 - Training reflects cutting-edge, contemporary curriculum including the Alexander Technique, the Linklater Vocal Technique, and concepts of actor training from Robert Cohen, Michael Shurtleff, David Craig, the Atlantic Theatre Company, and Stanislavski.